shristov1/sofia_air_quality/README.md

 More written analysis on Medium: https://shristov9.medium.com/when-is-sofia-breathing-the-worst-air-93e31a28e6ca

-And also I would finish the regression and classification analysis on the data in due time.
+And also I would finish the classification analysis on the data in due time.
+Regression is done and next step is to deploy on a cloud service.

 ### Acknowledgment:
 - sensors.community